poki-musi/poki-musi.github.io/content/optics-in-ocaml/index.md

 ```

 Last but not least, affines (or better called `AffineTraversal` or `Optional`).
-An affine type its has a structure like `c + b × a`. so, not only are we trying to
+An affine type has a structure like `c + b × a`.
+So, not only are we trying to
 focus on a particular case of a sumtype, but *also* on a piece of a particular case.
 That's kinda why you can call them a combination of prisms and lenses, as you're
 literally combining the means of focusing on both a case AND part of the type.

-Again, type representation breaks a bit in OCaml, because now we need to somehow
-split a type variable (the `a` from `b x a`) into two parts... and that's just not
-possible.
-So instead we pass three type parts into the constructor - a `'b` type
-that indicates the parts we need to "track of" in order to rebuild the original
-type, and a type `'c` that indicates all the possible failed branches:
+So, the representation would just be this:

 ```ocaml
 type ('s, 'a, 'b, 'c) affine = {